Mia Mullins grew up in Virgie, Kentucky, got married at 16 and struggled with addiction.

 She says the strength and confidence she gained from NOSW helped her get back into recovery, leave the relationship and put her life back on track.
 She entered treatment in December 2019.
 While in treatment, she completed an internship and the Peer Support Academy.
 She’s now a certified Kentucky Peer Support Specialist.

 And she decided to go to college.
-Mia is twelve credits away from an associate’s degree in community health services.
-She’s on the dean’s list with a 4.0 GPA.
-And next she’ll pursue a bachelor’s degree in human services.
+Mia completed her associate’s degree in 2022 and graduated summa cum laude with the President’s Award.
+She’s now pursuing a bachelor’s degree in human services.
+Mia received NOSW’s 2022 Jane B. Stephenson Scholarship to continue her education.
 She wants to be a targeted case manager and help others in recovery.

 “The New Opportunity School really was like a band of sisters,” she says.
 “They actually believed in me and knew that I was something more than my history.
 That’s why it’s special to me.”